adolfojmnz/e-commerce-API/README.md

 The project is being structured as a three-tiers architecture which consists of:
  - Data Tier: PostgreSQL database
  - Presentation Tier: Netx.JS Application
- - Backend Tier: Django Application (This RESTFull API)
+ - Backend Tier: Django Application (This API)

 The presentation tier (front-end) can be found in the [E-Commerce-Next.js](https://github.com/Eadwulf/e-commerce-nextjs) repo.